MuDRiC: Multi-Dialect Reasoning for Arabic Commonsense Validation: Ethical Statement

 \section{Ethical Statement}

 \paragraph{Data License}{A primary ethical consideration in our work is the licensing and provenance of the data used.
 Our dataset builds upon two publicly available resources: the Arabic Dataset for Commonsense Validation and ArabicSense, both of which have been released for research purposes with appropriate usage permissions.
 To ensure compliance with licensing constraints, we generated novel dialectal variants derived from the Modern Standard Arabic (MSA) instances provided in the original datasets.
-This approach ensures that all newly created content remains consistent with the intended research scope of the original licenses and mitigates potential concerns related to data reuse and redistribution.} \paragraph{Biased Language}{As the dialectal variants were generated using GPT-4, some outputs may contain biased, offensive, or contextually inappropriate language.
-We did not apply additional filtering, relying instead on the model’s built-in safety mechanisms.} \paragraph{Positive Impact of Commonsense Validation}{Our work advances existing methods and datasets for Arabic commonsense validation by introducing dialectal variants and exploring novel modeling approaches within this domain.
+This approach ensures that all newly created content remains consistent with the intended research scope of the original licenses and mitigates potential concerns related to data reuse and redistribution.} \paragraph{Biased Language}{As the dialectal variants were generated using GPT-4o, we rely on the model's built-in safety mechanisms to not generate outputs that may contain biased, offensive, or contextually inappropriate language.} \paragraph{Positive Impact of Commonsense Validation}{Our work advances existing methods and datasets for Arabic commonsense validation by introducing dialectal variants and exploring novel modeling approaches within this domain.
 We believe that enhancing commonsense understanding across Arabic dialects can contribute meaningfully to real-world applications such as fake news detection, fact-checking, and mitigating the spread of misleading or harmful content.}